Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Location: Badajoz (Extremadura)

-One of Naturgy’s key solar assets in the Spanish market, part of the company’s commitment to reach 6 GW of renewable capacity by 2025.
+One of the key solar assets in the Spanish market, contributing to the country’s goal of expanding renewable capacity.

 Positions 11-30: The Second Tier